Are Great Danes Chewers?

 Supply Him With Exercise and Mental Stimulation

-Most any dog that gets bored will turn to destructive chewing when they are left alone.
-Walk your dog daily and offer him off-leash time to play with other dogs at the dog park.
+Most dogs that get bored will turn to destructive chewing when left alone.
+Walk your dog daily and offer him off-leash time to play with other dogs at the park.

 Leave Your Scent At Home

-Before you leave your Great Dane at home alone, rub one or more of his toys or chews in between your hands to leave your scent on it.
-This can soothe your pooch and avoid destructive chewing.
+Before leaving your Great Dane alone at home, rub one or more of his toys or chews between your hands to leave your scent on it.
+This can soothe your puppy and avoid destructive chewing.

-You can also leave the television or radio on for him and don’t make a big deal of it when you are leaving the house, because this can give him separation anxiety.
+You can leave the television or radio on for him and don’t make a big deal of it when you leave the house because this can give him separation anxiety.

 Final Thoughts